wregen/yi-stream/README.md

 I do not think so.
 I have removed: /home/cloud and /home/goolink.

-###### How did I build the software?

-First, I took Hi3518_SDK_V1.0.7.0.tgz, links can be found on http://nemon.org/ipcam-ipr1631x/.
-Then compiled lighttpd and ffmpeg with the arm-hisiv100-linux, wrote simple cgi and html/js gui.

 ###### What else has been removed?

 Check ./sd/test/equip_test.sh (at the end of the file) for all the files that I am removing from /home directory.